 Wicklow Walking Festival

-October Bank Holiday Weekend
+Footfalls Walking Festival 2024 - October Bank Holiday Weekend

-Friday 25th October – Sunday 28th October 2024
+Friday 25th October – Monday 28th October 2024

 Co.
 Wicklow ‘The Garden of Ireland’, is renowned worldwide for its scenic beauty, offering a variety of walking challenges – from woodlands and rolling hills to wild craggy mountain climbs.
 The county lies just south of Dublin on the East Coast of Ireland.
-It is home to the largest area of unbroken high raised ground in Ireland, covering almost the same area as that of Mont Blanc, approximately 50 km long by 40 km wide.
+It is home to the largest area of unbroken high raised ground in Ireland, covering almost the same area as that of Mont Blanc, approximately 50 km long by 40 km wide

 Festival Outline